 Our compensation committee consists of Frank D. Lee, Brian O'Callaghan and Richard A. Miller.
 The chairperson of our compensation committee is Mr. O'Callaghan.
-Our board of directors has determined that each member of the compensation committee is independent under the listing standards of Nasdaq, and a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
+Our Board has determined that each member of the compensation committee is independent under the listing standards of Nasdaq, and a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.

-The primary purpose of our compensation committee is to discharge the responsibilities of our board of directors in overseeing our compensation policies, plans and programs and to review and determine the compensation to be paid to our executive officers, directors, and other senior management, as appropriate.
+The primary purpose of our compensation committee is to discharge the responsibilities of our Board in overseeing our compensation policies, plans and programs and to review and determine the compensation to be paid to our executive officers, directors, and other senior management, as appropriate.
 Specific responsibilities of our compensation committee include:

-- •reviewing and recommending to our board of directors the compensation of our chief executive officer and other executive officers; - •reviewing and recommending to our board of directors the compensation of our directors; - •administering our equity incentive plans and other benefit programs; - •reviewing, adopting, amending and terminating incentive compensation and equity plans, severance agreements, profit sharing plans, bonus plans, change-of-control protections and any other compensatory arrangements for our executive officers and other senior management; - •reviewing and establishing general policies relating to compensation and benefits of our employees, including our overall compensation philosophy; and - •reviewing and evaluating with the chief executive officer the succession plans for our executive officers.
+- · reviewing and recommending to our Board the compensation of our Chief Executive Officer and other executive officers; - reviewing and recommending to our Board the compensation of our directors; - administering our equity incentive plans and other benefit programs; - reviewing, adopting, amending and terminating incentive compensation and equity plans, severance agreements, profit sharing plans, bonus plans, change-of-control protections and any other compensatory arrangements for our executive officers and other senior management; - · reviewing and establishing general policies relating to compensation and benefits of our employees, including our overall compensation philosophy; and - · reviewing and evaluating with the Chief Executive Officer the succession plans for our executive officers.